SWxTREC/msis/README.md

-# BaseAppPrototype
+# BaseApp

-This project contains the modules needed to build the Lasp base prototype app.
+This project contains the modules needed to build the Lasp base app.
 The basic modules include a standard Lasp nav, search, and footer.

 ## Lasp Nav